Welcome to the B3 Post Occupancy Evaluation (POE) Web Site

 SPOES is aimed at demonstrating real outcomes from sustainable design guidelines.
 We ask occupants questions about their satisfaction with the IEQ categories regulated by the B3 guidelines.
 Additional questions are included about their demographics, type of workspace, commuting behaviors, and physical activity.
 See About the Sustainable Post-Occupancy Evaluation Survey (SPOES) for a more detailed explanation.

-Two assessments are required: one after 9 months of occupancy and one after 18-months of occupancy.
+One assessment is required.
 Buildings may be exempt from the SPOES process if they have a small number of occupants or are a building type for which we have not yet developed a survey.

 Analysis of the results informs business and building owners, architects, interior designers, and facility managers about how satisfied occupants are with the interior environment of the building and serves as a diagnostic tool if problems exist.